An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Analysis

 \subsection{A note on the use of neural networks}

-As PINNs is a motivating application in this work, we discuss the use of deep neural networks as applied to our theorems.
+Our finite-dimensional representation was derived using a truncated orthonormal basis.
+It is natural to ask whether other parameterizations are also suitable, particularly for deep neural networks.
+For instance, this would provide a basis to connect our work to PINNs (more specifically deep Ritz).
 When working with neural networks, there are some technical issues which must be treated with care.
-We touch on both treating the the space $\mathcal{F}$ as a set of neural networks as well as the convergence theorems.
+We touch on both treating the the space $\mathcal{F}$ as a collection of neural networks as well as the convergence theorems.

-Recall we may choose to approximate the prior with the finite-dimensional representation as given by eq.~(\ref{eqn:finiteprior}).
+Recall we look to approximate the prior with the finite-dimensional representation as given by eq.~(\ref{eqn:finiteprior}).
 This representation is not immediately well-defined if we parameterize $u$ with a neural network.
-To summarize, for a fixed neural network structure, we cannot assume that the space of functions the network can represent is finite-dimensional.
+To summarize, for a fixed neural network structure, we cannot assume that the space of functions the network can represent is finite-dimensional, in which case the Lebesgue measure would not exist.
 To explain this, we introduce some notation following~\cite{petersen2021topological, mahan2021nonclosedness}.